abrahansanchez/FitSync/README.md

 **Fitness Progress Tracking and Coaching Platform**

 ## Description:
 FitSync is a web and mobile application designed to help individuals track their fitness progress, similar to Lifesum, while also providing an integrated system for trainers to manage clients like EliteTrainr.
-The platform focuses on progress tracking, coach-client interaction, and gym discovery, solving real-world fitness industry challenges.
+The platform focuses on progress tracking, coach-client interaction, and gym discovery.
 The gym discovery feature is designed solely for potential clients looking for suitable gyms, without requiring gyms to be users of the app.

 ## Technology Stack:
 - **Frontend**: React.js (Web), React Native (Mobile), Tailwind CSS